zequihg50/esgf-data/README.md

 ### How do I keep track of scripts that download data?

 Create a folder/directory under `data-issues` whose name is the ID of the [request for ESGF data issue](https://github.com/zequihg50/esgf-data/issues/new?template=esgf-data-request-template.md).
 That folder will contain scripts needed to download/process data.
-The `issue id` can be found next to the issue's title.
+The `issue id` is a number that can be found next to the issue's title.

 ![issue-id](imgs/issue-id.png)